johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 ## Conclusion

-One of the reasons for my interest in bridging-based ranking is that I think it may be a critical part of a [social protocol](https://social-protocols.org) for a self-moderating community.
+One of the reasons for my interest in Community NOtes is that the same basic algorithm may be a critical part of a [social protocol](https://social-protocols.org) for a self-moderating community.
 Without it, user polarization will tend to lead to either suffocating uniformity or least-common-denominator mediocrity.
-Bridging-based ranking can be used in any forum with high entropy (lots of downvotes) as a way to identify posts with posts with high [Information Value](https://social-protocols.org/global-brain/information-value.html) based on the common-ground factor.
+The Community Notes algorithm can be used in any forum with high entropy (lots of downvotes) as a way to identify posts with posts with high [Information Value](https://social-protocols.org/global-brain/information-value.html) based on the common-ground factor.

-In my [next article](/improving-bridging-based-ranking), I discuss ways that this algorithm can fail, and introduce an improved implementation of the algorithm that users 2-dimensional matrix factorization.
+In my [next article](/multidimensional-community-notes), I discuss ways that this algorithm can fail, and introduce an improved implementation of the algorithm that users 2-dimensional matrix factorization.

 ## Example Notes